"Discrete" vacuum geometry as a tool for Dirac fundamental quantization of Minkowskian Higgs model: How topologically nontrivial threads arise inside the discrete non-Abelian vacuum manifold.

-with $\lambda_L $ given in (\ref{pede}) \cite{Lenz} and $\xi$ being the coherence length whose physical sense is \cite{Landau52} the correlations radius of fluctuations in the order parameter $<\vert\phi\vert ^2>$.
+with $\lambda_L $ given in (\ref{pede}) \cite{Lenz} and $\xi$ being the coherence length which physical sense is \cite{Landau52} the correlations radius of fluctuations in the order parameter $<\phi^2>$.
 Generally speaking \cite{Landau52}, the Ginzburg-Landau parameter $\kappa$ is a function of the temperature $T$: $\kappa\equiv\kappa (T)$.
-As it was demonstrated in the original paper \cite{V.L.} (see also \cite{Landau52}), the inequality $\kappa <1/\sqrt 2$, true for Type II superconductors, is associated with the negative surface tension $\alpha_{ns}<0$ (which look is (\ref{surf})) between the normal and superconductor phases.
+As it was demonstrated in the original paper \cite{V.L.} (see also \cite{Landau52}), the inequality $\kappa >1/\sqrt 2$, true for Type II superconductors, is associated with the negative surface tension $\alpha_{ns}<0$ (which look is (\ref{surf})) between the normal (n) and superconductor (s) phases.

 In the latter case it becomes advantageous, from the thermodynamic standpoint, to compensate increasing the volume energy by this negative surface energy $\alpha_{ns}<0$.

-This implies arising germs of the n-phase inside the s one at the values $H$ of the background magnetic field $H=\vert \bf H\vert $ exceeding a value $ H_{c_1}$, called \cite{Landau52} {\it the lower critical field}.
+This implies arising germs of the n-phase inside the s one at the values $H$ of the background magnetic field $H$ exceeding a field $ H_{c_1}$, called \cite{Landau52} {\it the lower critical field}.
 Vice verse, germs of the s-phase inside the n one arise at the values $H$ don't exceeding a field $ H_{c_2}$, called {\it the upper critical field}.

 Thus in the interval $ H_{c_1}<H< H_{c_2}$, one can observe \cite{Landau52} the {\it mixed state} in Type II superconductors (there are definite alloyed metals and combinations of metals).
-In this case a Type II superconductor abides simultaneously in the n and s states.
+In this case a Type II superconductor is simultaneously in the n and s states.
+At $H\leq H_{c_1}$, a specimen is purely in the s-state, while it is purely in the n-state at $H\geq H_{c_2}$.